nagsujosh/ChessGame/README.md

 - Full implementation of standard chess rules
 - Interactive GUI using Pygame
-- En passant, castling, and promotion support
+- Castling, and promotion support
 - Check and checkmate detection

+## FeaturesFuture
+- En Passant
+- Currently if there is any checkmate then the game stops

 ## Installation